jameshughes89/cs102/src/site/topic2-pointers.rst

     int myVar = 25;
 	std::cout << *&myVar <<	std::endl;

-* In proactive the above example is quite silly, but if break the instructions down
+* In practice the above example is quite silly, but if break the instructions down
     * ``myVar`` is an integer variable holding ``25``
     * ``&myVar`` is the memory address of the ``myVar`` integer variable
     * ``*&myVar`` is what's at the memory address... of the memory address... of where the variable ``myVar`` is in RAM